awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 }
 ```

 You can also access data in your Amazon S3 bucket from another AWS account by specifying the Amazon S3 bucket URI\.
-To do this, the IAM policy that grants access to the Amazon S3 bucket in the other account should use a policy similar to this below where `BucketFolder` is the specific directory in the users bucket `UserBucket`\.
+To do this, the IAM policy that grants access to the Amazon S3 bucket in the other account should use a policy similar to the following example, where `BucketFolder` is the specific directory in the user's bucket `UserBucket`\.
 This policy should be added to the user granting access to their bucket for another user\.

 ```
 {